Teksta versija

 [30 October 2008; 21 October 2010; 13 June 2013]

 Section 7.
-If the type of alienation specified in the decision to alienate property of a public person has not been successful, an authority (official) that has granted the permission for alienation may determine another type of alienation.
+If the type of alienation specified in the decision to alienate property of a public entity has not been successful, the authority (official) which gave the permission for alienation may determine another type of alienation.

 [21 October 2010]

 Section 8.
-(1) Valuation of the State immovable property intended for alienation shall be organised by the State joint stock company State Real Estate, except for the cases referred to in Paragraphs 1.1, 1.2, and 1.3 of this Section.
+(1) The appraisal of the State immovable property intended for alienation shall be organised by the State joint-stock company State Real Estate, except for the cases referred to in Paragraphs 1.1, 1.2, and 1.3 of this Section.

-(11) Valuation of the immovable property to be exchanged shall be organised by a ministry, a public institution, an agency, or a State capital company that possesses the State immovable property to be exchanged.
+(11) The appraisal of the immovable property to be exchanged shall be organised by the ministry, public institution, agency, or State capital company which possesses the State immovable property to be exchanged.

-(12) Valuation of the State immovable property to be invested in the fixed capital of a State capital company shall be organised by the State capital company in the fixed capital of which the State immovable property is invested.
+(12) The appraisal of a State immovable property to be invested in the equity capital of a State capital company shall be organised by the State capital company in the equity capital of which the State immovable property is invested.

-(13) Valuation of the immovable property referred to in Section 5, Paragraphs 3.1, 3.2, and eleven of this Law shall be organised by the authority which manages the relevant immovable property.
+(13) The appraisal of the immovable property referred to in Section 5, Paragraphs 3.1, 3.2, and eleven of this Law shall be organised by the authority which manages the relevant immovable property.

-(2) Valuation of the immovable property of a derived public person intended for alienation shall be organised in accordance with the procedures laid down by the decision-making body of the relevant derived public person.
+(2) The appraisal of an immovable property of a derived public entity intended for alienation shall be organised in accordance with the procedures laid down by the decision-making body of the relevant derived public entity.

-(3) The composition of the committee evaluating the immovable property and the notional price of the property shall be approved by an authority (official) that organises valuation of the immovable property in accordance with Paragraphs one and two of this Section.
+(3) The composition of the immovable property appraisal committee and the notional price of the property shall be approved by the authority (official) which organises the appraisal of the immovable property in accordance with Paragraphs one and two of this Section.

-(4) Valuation of the movable property intended for alienation shall be organised by a public person, the institution or capital company thereof that possesses or holds the relevant property.
+(4) Appraisal of the movable property intended for alienation shall be organised by the public entity, the institution or capital company thereof which possesses or holds the relevant property.

-(5) The composition of the committee evaluating the movable property and the notional price of the property shall be approved by an authority (official) that is entitled to authorise the alienation of the relevant property in accordance with the provisions of Section 6 of this Law.
+(5) The composition of the movable property appraisal committee and the notional price of the property shall be approved by the authority (official) which is entitled to authorise the alienation of the relevant property in accordance with the provisions of Section 6 of this Law.

-(6) The committee evaluating property shall call on one or more certified valuers to engage in valuation.
+(6) The property appraisal committee shall invite one or more certified appraisers to participate in the appraisal.

-(7) The committee evaluating property shall set the notional price according to the value of the property.
+(7) The property appraisal committee shall set the notional price according to the value of the property.

-(11) Exchange of the State immovable property shall be organised by a ministry, a public institution, an agency, or a State capital company that possesses the State immovable property to be exchanged.
+(11) Exchange of a State immovable property shall be organised by the ministry, public institution, agency, or State capital company which possesses the State immovable property to be exchanged.

-(12) Investment of the State immovable property in the fixed capital of a State capital company shall be organised by the State capital company in the fixed capital of which the State immovable property is invested.
+(12) Investment of a State immovable property in the equity capital of a State capital company shall be organised by the State capital company in the equity capital of which the State immovable property is invested.

 (13) Sale of the immovable property referred to in Section 5, Paragraphs 3.1, 3.2, and eleven of this Law shall be organised by the authority which manages the relevant immovable property.

-(2) The authority which organises the alienation of the immovable property of a derived public person shall be determined by the decision-making body of the derived public person.
+(2) The authority which organises the alienation of an immovable property of a derived public entity shall be determined by the decision-making body of the derived public entity.

-(3) Alienation of the movable property shall be organised by a public person, the institution or capital company thereof that possesses or holds the relevant property.
+(3) Alienation of a movable property shall be organised by a public entity, the institution or capital company thereof which possesses or holds the relevant property.

-Section 9.1 If the State joint stock company State Real Estate has received a proposal for the alienation of the immovable property belonging to the State, it shall immediately request a public institution that possesses the relevant immovable property to provide the documents necessary for preparing the decision to transfer the immovable property for alienation.
-The public institution that possesses the relevant immovable property shall, not later than within two weeks after receipt of the request, make the requested documents available to the State joint stock company State Real Estate.
-The State joint stock company State Real Estate and the public institution that possesses the relevant immovable property may extend the time period for making the documents of immovable property available upon mutual agreement.
+Section 9.1 If the State joint-stock company State Real Estate has received a proposal for the alienation of an immovable property belonging to the State, it shall immediately request the public authority which possesses the relevant immovable property to provide the documents necessary for preparing the decision to transfer the immovable property for alienation.
+The public authority which possesses the relevant immovable property shall, not later than within two weeks after receipt of the request, transfer the requested documents to the State joint-stock company State Real Estate.
+The State joint-stock company State Real Estate and the public authority which possesses the relevant immovable property may, upon mutual agreement, extend the term for the takeover of the documents of immovable property.

 [22 June 2005; 8 July 2011]